 Welcome to Willamette University’s health care professions web site.
 This site is for students (and alumni) with an interest in or currently performing paramedical care, nursing, podiatry, occupational and physical therapy, physician assistant training, athletic training, or other sport- and/or health-related professions.
 Students interested in medicine, dentistry, optometry or veterinary medicine, should primarily consult Willamette's pre-medicine site.

-The Department of Exercise Science has a reciprocal, coordinated, and integrated relationship with all other academic departments and the Office of Career Services in order to provide objective, appropriate, and up-to-date information.
+The Department of Exercise and Health Science has a reciprocal, coordinated, and integrated relationship with all other academic departments and the Office of Career Services in order to provide objective, appropriate, and up-to-date information.
 Students and alumni should explore all available web sites because there is congruency of academic requirements for all pre-health concentrations.

 Within the health care professions site, you can find the help you need in preparing for a future in a health care profession.
 Check the related links for additional resources for current and future health care professionals.
 We recommend you start with the American Medical Association listing of health professions as well as the web site established and maintained by the Commission on Accreditation of Allied Health Education Programs.
 In addition, we have provided a few important websites to assist you with learning more about different health professions.

 The American Physical Therapy Association web site has a listing of all accredited programs by state.

 You may also consider this clearingouse of information.
 For information regarding the day-to-day aspects of physical therapy, check out the link; what do physical therapists do?
 Finally, if you know physical therapy school is for you, use the following link to help navigate physical therapy schools by tuition cost, student population and school type here!

 Athletic Training - Sports Medicine programs (ATC certification)